Research Internship at University of Pennsylvania

 It was demanding doing all the steps regarding this internship by myself, from finding candidates for a lab and contacting PIs to preparing for the new life in the US.
 Because of Covid-crisis, I was about to give up doing a research internship.
 In the beginning, it was harsh to get used to the brand-new environment alone.
 It was horrifying that I encountered gun shootings twice.
 However, I firmly believe all these experiences helped me improve myself.
 I experienced both the good and bad sides of the US, which became a trigger to reconsider Japan.
 Nothing could replace the experiences of doing a new kind of research in a spectacular environment, connecting with fabulous researchers, and having such great relationships with friends in Philly.
 This research internship is my treasure.

-Last but not least, I sincerely appreciate the Ito Foundation U.S.A. (the fund provider) and Friends of UTokyo, Inc. for supporting my research internship.
+Last but not least, I sincerely appreciate the ITO FOUNDATION U.S.A. (the fund provider) and Friends of UTokyo, Inc. for supporting my research internship.